danmarris/Awesome-Random-Walks/README.md

 # Awesome-Random-Walks:
 We present here a collection of work showcasing the power of Random Walk Theory.
+The aim of this collection is to create a one-stop location where those who are looking to work with random walks can find useful textbooks and papers.

-I am always looking for more resources, especially on the more applied side, so if you know of (or have written any), please email me on daniel.marris@bristol.ac.uk!
+I am always looking to expand the collection.
+My background is mainly theoretical so any papers, which focus on the application of random walks are especially welcome.
+So if you know of (or have written) any, please email me on daniel.marris@bristol.ac.uk and I will gladly include them.

 ## Textbooks:
 Here is a list of some key textbooks that I have found to be useful.